Why do you wear red underwear on New Year's Eve?

 One is particularly popular in Spain and Italy: both women and men like to wear red underwear to start the new year.
 But why?
 What is behind this trend or custom?

 how style book reports, many southern Europeans in particular believe that wearing the red underwear is conducive to love and passion in the following year.
 According to the report, there are two explanations for this custom.
-The first is that red underwear was considered a lucky charm in love more than 2000 years ago in Roman times.
+According to the first, red underwear was considered a lucky charm in love more than 2000 years ago in Roman times.

 Red underwear for New Year’s Eve: origins in ancient Rome or in China?